Floorball: Rink

-Floorball is played indoors on a rink whose size can officially vary from 18–20 m wide to 36–40 m long, and which is surrounded by 50 cm high enclosed boards with rounded corners.
+Floorball is played indoors on a rink whose size can vary from 18–20 m wide to 36–40 m long, and which is surrounded by 50 cm high enclosed boards with rounded corners.
 The goals are 160 cm wide and 115 cm high.
 Their depth is 65 cm and they are 2.85 m from the end of the nearest boards.
 Face-off dots are marked on the center line.
 Dots are also marked 1.5 m from both sides of the rink on the goal lines imaginary extensions.
 The dots do not exceed 30 cm in diameter.
 They do not have to be dots, they can also be crosses.